Contact

 Incomplete inquiries extend processing time.
 The following structured breakdown identifies the minimum information required for each inquiry type.

-For listing corrections or data accuracy requests:
+For provider corrections or data accuracy requests:

 2. The specific field or fields requiring correction (address, trade category, licensing jurisdiction, technology classification)